sitrucp/canada_covid_health_regions/README.md

 Health region names are either not current or have informal usage eg they are abbreviations or alternate names.
 For example, Quebec "Région de Montréal" is "Montréal" in Quebec COVID-91 reporting, and "City of Toronto Health Unit" is "Toronto" in Ontario COVID-91 reporting, etc.

-Statscan arcinfo health region boundaries do not reflect current provincial status or COVID-19 reporting:
+Statscan arcinfo health region boundaries do not perfectly reflect current provincial health regions or COVID-19 reporting:

-*  Sask and Nova Scotia updated boundaries. "canada_healthregions.json" Sask boundaries still need some work to 'dissolve' polygons into updated boundaries.
+*  Sask has updated boundaries. "canada_healthregions.json" Sask boundaries still need some work to 'dissolve' polygons into updated boundaries.

 * BC Statscan arcinfo health region boundaries reference smaller health region areas, whereas BC is COVID-19 reporting references larger health authorities comprised of these smaller areas.